-Interest expense increased by \$68 million for the three months ended September 30, 2023, compared to the same period in 2022, primarily due to the Vivint Smart Home acquisition including the impact of newly issued Senior Secured First Lien Notes, acquired debt of Vivint Smart Home and borrowings on the Revolving Credit Facility.
+A loss on debt extinguishment of \$58 million was recorded for the Vivint Smart Home acquisition including three months ended March 31, 2024, driven by the impact repurchase of newly issued portion of the Convertible Senior Secured First Lien Notes, acquired debt of Vivint Smart Home as further discussed in Note 7, Long-term Debt and borrowings on the Revolving Credit Facility, Finance Leases.

-Income Tax Expense
+Income Tax Expense/(Benefit)

-For the three months ended September 30, 2023, income tax expense of \$65 million was recorded on pre-tax income of \$408 million.
-For the same period in 2022, income tax expense of \$16 million was recorded on pre-tax income of \$83 million.
-The effective tax rates were 15.9% and 19.3% for the three months ended September 30, 2023 and 2022, respectively.
+For the three months ended September 30, 2023 March 31, 2024, income tax expense of \$65 million \$184 million was recorded on pre-tax income of \$408 million \$695 million.
+For the same period in 2022, 2023, an income tax expense benefit of \$16 million \$336 million was recorded on a pre-tax income loss of \$83 million \$1.7 billion.
+The effective tax rates were 15.9% 26.5% and 19.3% 20.1% for the three months ended September 30, 2023 March 31, 2024 and 2022, 2023, respectively.

-For the three months ended September 30, 2023, the effective tax rate was lower than the statutory rate of 21% primarily due to a decrease in state tax expense resulting from a decrease in year-to-date financial statement losses.
-For the same period in 2022, the effective tax rate was lower than the statutory rate of 21% primarily due to the benefit resulting from carbon capture tax credits and the reduction in statutory state tax rates.
+For the three months ended September 30, 2023 March 31, 2024, the effective tax rate was higher than the statutory rate of 21% primarily due to the state tax expense.
+For the same period in 2023, the effective tax rate was lower than the statutory rate of 21% primarily due to a decrease in current state tax expense resulting from a decrease in and permanent differences which when applied to year-to-date financial statement losses.
+For losses have an inverted effect and reduce the same period in 2022, the overall effective income tax rate was lower than the statutory rate of 21% primarily due to the benefit resulting from carbon capture tax credits and the reduction in statutory state tax rates.

-Management's discussion of the results of operations for the nine months ended September 30, 2023 and 2022
+Management's discussion of the results of operations for the nine months ended September 30, 2023 and 2022 Electricity Prices

-Electricity Prices